Christine Brennan

-Christine Brennan (born May 14, 1958) is a sports columnist for USA Today, a commentator on ABC News, CNN, PBS NewsHour and NPR, and a New York Times best-selling author.
+Christine Brennan (born May 14, 1958) is an American sports columnist for USA Today, a commentator on ABC News, CNN, PBS NewsHour and NPR, and an author.
 She was the first female sports reporter for the Miami Herald in 1981, the first woman at the Washington Post on the Washington Redskins beat in 1985, and the first president of the Association for Women in Sports Media in 1988.
 Brennan won the 2020 Red Smith Award, presented annually by the Associated Press Sports Editors to a person who has made "major contributions to sports journalism."

 Career

 Brennan received bachelor's and master's degrees from the Medill School of Journalism at Northwestern University.
+Brennan is a member of Chi Omega sorority.
 After graduating, she worked for the Miami Herald, becoming the Herald's first female sports reporter in 1981.
 She covered the Miami Hurricanes during their trip to the 1984 Orange Bowl national championship game, after which she wrote her first book, The Miracle of Miami.
 At the game, she connected with former classmate Michael Wilbon, who recommended her to his Washington Post editors; she joined the Posts sports staff shortly thereafter.
 She covered the Washington Redskins beat for three years, then moved on to covering the Olympic Games.
 She worked for the Post for 12 years before joining USA Today as its national sports columnist in 1997.

 She is an on-air commentator for ABC News, CNN, PBS NewsHour, and NPR.
 She has covered every Olympic Games, summer and winter, since the 1984 Summer Olympics in Los Angeles.

 She has written eight books on sports, including best-selling Inside Edge, about Olympic figure skating, which was named one of the top 100 sports books of all time by Sports Illustrated in 2002.
 In 2025, Brennan wrote On Her Game for Scribner, an unauthorized biography of Caitlin Clark exploring Clark's popularity and this unprecedented time in women's sports.